lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-5. Check for key press to either snapshot (pressing ‘s’) or stop (any other key)
+5. A check is made for key press to either snapshot (pressing ‘s’) or stop (any other key)

 ```cpp
     int keyPressed;